Endava-Sofia/fe-code-guidelines/guidelines/html.md

 ## Add the lang Attribute

 <br/>
-You should always include the lang attribute inside the <html> tag, to declare the language of the Web page.
+You should always include the lang attribute inside the "html" tag, to declare the language of the Web page.
 This is meant to assist search engines and browsers.

 ```html
 Example